-The hints listed in this topic are used in SQL queries to quickly find a feasible solution, which may not be the optimal one, especially for complex queries.
-In such cases, the database optimizer tries to apply various rules and transformation strategies to find the most effective execution plan.
+In SQL queries, heuristics-related hints aim to quickly find feasible solutions, which may not necessarily be the optimal ones, especially in complex queries.
+The database optimizer attempts to apply various rules and transformation strategies to find the most efficient execution plan.

 |---|---|